timm/tested/docs/onFishr.md

         [Software Engineering for AI-Based Systems: A Survey](https://dl.acm.org/doi/pdf/10.1145/3487043) ACM Trans.
 Softw.
 Eng.
 Methodol.
 31, 2, Article 37e (April 2022), 59 pages. https://doi.org/10.1145/3487043

+Is all that too complex for you, lets make it simple.
+Lets go "fishing".,

-## Lets Go Fishing
+## Lets Go "Fishing"
-The world is a big place, too much to see and learn.
-What kind of software helps humans to explore the world, and control it better?
+Consider the following examples.
+What is the same across all of them?

+You are the captain of a fishing boat.
-For example, your fishing boat has a crew of six.
+Your boat has a crew of six.
 Each day, before you catch anything, you waste hours burning expensive fuel traveling between promising fishing spots.
 What  software help you look at the ocean and find the fish faster?